dylancolwill/misp-taxii/docs/conversion.md

 | Object | Indicator, Observable  Vulnerability, Threat Actor, Course of Action, Custom Object |
 | Galaxy | Vulnerability, Threat Actor, Course of Action |

-The conversion table was acquired from the library's official repository, further detailed mapping for attributes can be acquired from the repository \[1\].
+The conversion table was acquired from the library's [official repository](https://github.com/MISP/misp-stix).
 However, it will not be listed here due to size and possibility of library updates.